All clients must enter from the client parking lot.

 RAAM provides rapid access to specialized addiction medicine, counselling, and peer support at both sites, and virtually.
 The RAAM Clinic team is working to keep the community safe by following social distancing recommendations, offering telephone and video appointments when possible with access to the technology to connect with the clinic at both sites, screening clients when in-person appointments are necessary, and using personal protective equipment.

-To further increase safety of clients and staff, the RAAM clinics are now operating out of Norwest Community Health Centre ONLY, during regular clinic hours, Monday to Friday at 525 Simpson Street.
+To further increase safety of clients and staff, the RAAM clinics are now operating out of Norwest Community Health Centre ONLY, during clinic hours from 2:00pm to 5:00pm, Monday to Thursday at 525 Simpson Street.
 Walk-ins have been paused for the time being, but please call us and we will schedule an appointment for you.

 Those looking to book an appointment can call: (807) 626-8478.